anitashar/anitashar.github.io/aboutme.md

 subtitle: My Data Science Journey
 ---

 My name is Anita Sharma.
-I have done my masters of statistics from India.Presently working as a client service manager at logistic company.I want to become a data scientist as i want to learn how to apply statistics in this field.
+I have done my masters of statistics from India.Presently working as a client service manager at logistic company.I want to become a data scientist as I want to learn how to apply statistics in this field.I am very curious to learn about data to gain insight about data.

--hhh
--nn

-What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.